What if many of the weeds in our garden were just as edible as the vegetables we tend beside them?

 Chickweed (Stellaria media)

 This delicate cool season herb is a common volunteer in the veggie patch for it likes moist rich soils.
 The taste is very mild, and it is highly nutritious, being particularly high in iron, vitamins A and C and antioxidants.
-Trim just the tops off with scissors for the youngest leaves, which are good in salads, sandwiches and pestos.
-Look for the single row of hairs along the stem as an identifying marker to distinguish it from its many look-a-likes.
+Harvest just the tops with scissors for the youngest leaves, which are good in salads, sandwiches and pestos.
+Look for the single row of hairs along the stem as an identifying marker to distinguish it from its many look-alikes.
 Chickweed in an ancient remedy for rashes and other skin conditions, used as poultice or ointment.

 We cover all these and many more in The Weed Forager’s Handbook, and on the edible weeds workshops.
 It’s genuinely fascinating learning about this stuff, so we hope you get a book and we see you at a walk or workshop!

 ~ Adam and Annie